Textualize/textual/docs/guide/styles.md

 Percentage units are useful for widgets that occupy a relative portion of the screen, but they can be problematic for some proportions.
 For instance, if we want to divide the screen into thirds, we would have to set a dimension to `33.3333333333%` which is awkward.
 Textual supports `fr` units which are often better than percentage-based units for these situations.

-When specifying `fr` units for a given dimensions, Textual will divide the available space by the total `fr` units on a dimension.
-That space will then be divided amongst the widgets as a proportion of their individual `fr` value.
+When specifying `fr` units for a given dimension, Textual will divide the available space by the sum of the `fr` units on that dimension.
+That space will then be divided amongst the widgets as a proportion of their individual `fr` values.

 Let's look at an example.
 We will create two widgets, one with a height of `"2fr"` and one with a height of `"1fr"`.